SparseOpt/sparseopt.github.io/_pages/software.md

   <font size=3>

-  <a href="https://github.com/ShenglongZhou/BOLIB">BOLIB</a>, the first version of the library providing 124 test examples.
-See <br>
+  <a href="https://github.com/ShenglongZhou/BOLIB">BOLIB</a>, the first version of the library providing 124 test examples.  <br>
   <a href="https://arxiv.org/abs/1812.00230">BOLIB: bilevel optimization library of test problems</a> for more information.<br><br>

-  <a href="https://biopt.github.io/bolib/">BOLIBver2</a>, the second version of  the library providing 173 test examples.
-See <br>
+  <a href="https://biopt.github.io/bolib/">BOLIBver2</a>, the second version of  the library providing 173 test examples. <br>
   <a href="https://www.researchgate.net/publication/338375731">BOLIB2019: bilevel optimization library of test problems version 2</a> for more information.<br><br>

   <a href="https://biopt.github.io/">BiOpt Toolbox</a>,  bilevel optimization toolbox including 173 test examples from <a href="https://biopt.github.io/bolib/">BOLIBver2</a>, three solvers and several useful tools.